NoBlackMagic/reactjs-book/gitbook/basic-steps/require-assets.md

-# What about Images?
+# What about other Assets?

-Well, the right question might be: _"what about assets?"_

-An average web application needs at least some images, not to mention sounds for games, or simple _JSON_ configuration files. _Webpack_ can handle all of them via _loaders_, the same approach we took with CSS.
+An average web application needs to load at least some images, not to mention sounds for games, or simple _JSON_ configuration files. _Webpack_ can handle all of them via _loaders_, the same approach we used with CSS.

 ## Require Images